Flam-John/Nav-Quad-Husky/README.md

 <H2>Mavros</H2>
 MAVLink extendable communication node for ROS.
 Modification made based on the original package (https://github.com/mavlink/mavros) in order to adapt it to our needs.

-<H2>Usb_cam</H2>
-A ROS driver for V4L USB cameras.
-In the simulator's case it can be used to extract image information from the ZED stereo camera mounted on our iris quadcopter.
-Source code: https://github.com/ros-drivers/usb_cam (modifications were made).

 <H2>Iris_coastline</H2>
 Package launching the modified vrx world with an iris quadcopter featuring a ZED stereo camera, ArduCopter and MAVROS communications.